Mike Daniels, Founder

 Throughout my career I have always seen behaviour change as my principal professional responsibility and found in behavioural science an exciting and powerful toolkit with which to understand and subsequently to change behaviour.
 I greatly enjoy getting to the root cause of any behavioural challenge; my view is that the better we explain what drives behaviour the better we are able to develop powerful solutions to change behaviour.

-During my time at The Behavioural Architects, I’ve worked closely with our public sector clients developing public safety campaigns, behaviour change strategies and toolkits.
-Making a genuine difference to the safety of the community whether it be planning for bushfires or encouraging safer use of the public transport system I’ve found immensely rewarding.
+During my time at The Behavioural Architects, I’ve worked closely with our public and private sector clients to create behaviour change strategy, deliver campaigns, design toolkits, and ultimately achieve growth.
+Developing positive community outcomes whether it be planning for bushfire or adopting more sustainable behaviours I’ve found immensely rewarding.

 Dr Alice Hsieh, Managing Partner

-I hold a professional doctorate in Organisational Psychology and an Honours degree in Psychology.
-Behavioural Science reminds me why I studied psychology and why human behaviour is so fascinating.
-I believe that behavioural science has tremendous potential in helping to solve some of today’s most challenging problems and I am always excited by the opportunity to work with clients to apply behavioural science to understand and influence behaviour.
+I hold a professional Doctorate in Organisational Psychology, an Honours degree in Psychology, and a Master of Research.
+Behavioural Science reminds me why I wanted to study psychology in the first place and why human behaviour is so fascinating.
+I believe that Behavioural Science has tremendous potential in solving some of today’s most challenging problems and I am always excited by the opportunity to work with clients to apply Behavioural Science to understand and influence behaviour.

 I joined TBA in 2017 with a background in organisational psychology.
 This includes significant specialist expertise in change management, behavioural science, employee engagement and wellbeing, Randomised Controlled Trials, customer strategy, the Human-Centred-Design process and quantitative research.
 I have worked closely with many private and public organisations to advise how to apply behavioural insights to facilitate change amongst employees and customers.